 Nearby, The Yards Park is set along the Anacostia riverfront.
 The park is home to a variety of water features, including The Dancing Fountain and water scrims at the entrance.
 Inside the park, The Canal Basin and Waterwall offer visitors the opportunity to splash, wade, and cool off in the fresh water while paying homage to historic canal that once ran from the Anacostia River to the U.S. Capitol Building.

-The Historic Fourth Ward Park was created to tackle the problem of flooding from storm water.
-Rather than install costly underground piping, the community came together to turn several parking lots into a 17-acre park providing much-needed greenspace, plus a manmade lake to collect storm water.
+The Historic Fourth Ward Park in Atlanta was created to tackle the problem of flooding from storm water.
+Rather than install costly underground piping, the community came together to turn several parking lots into a 17-acre park providing much-needed green space, plus a manmade lake to collect storm water.